Patrol Boat, River: Medals

 James "Willie" Williams was a United States Navy sailor commanding PBR 105.
 During a patrol operation on 31 October 1966, an engagement between the two PBRs (105 and one other) and two Viet Cong (VC) sampans escalated into a three-hour running battle involving more than 50 enemy vessels, numerous VC ground troops, and U.S. Navy attack helicopter support.
 For his role in this battle, Williams received the Medal of Honor.
 According to the citation, "the patrol accounted for the destruction or loss of 65 enemy boats and inflicted numerous casualties on the enemy personnel."
 Williams is considered the most heavily decorated enlisted sailor in U.S. Navy history.
 The U.S. Navy posthumously named a guided missile destroyer, USS James E. Williams, after him.

-On 6 March, 1967, United States Navy Seaman David George Ouellet was the forward machine gunner on PBR 124.
+On 6 March 1967, United States Navy Seaman David George Ouellet was the forward machine gunner on PBR 124.
 After observing a grenade hurtled in his boats direction, Seaman Ouellet left the protection of his position and ran to the rear of his boat warning his shipmates to take cover.
 He then pushed the boat's captain down to safety and placed himself between the grenade and his shipmates.
 His actions saved the other men, but Ouellet was mortally wounded when the grenade detonated.
 For his actions that day, he was posthumously awarded the Medal of Honor.

 Patrick Osborne Ford was a United States Navy sailor serving on a PBR patrol boat who was killed in South Vietnam after he saved the lives of two of his shipmates.
 The U.S. Navy posthumously awarded him the Navy Cross and later named a frigate, USS Ford (FFG-54), after him.

 In popular culture

-A major part of the action in the 1979 movie Apocalypse Now takes place on a fictional United States Navy PBR that used the radio call-sign PBR Street Gang.
+The 1979 film Apocalypse Now takes place on a fictional United States Navy PBR, using the radio call-sign PBR Street Gang.

 A PBR is seen used by the Vietnamese Navy in Rambo: First Blood Part II.

-Various PBR's are seen in the movie Street Fighter.
+The PBR appears in the 1994 film Street Fighter.
+Used by soldiers analogous to UN peacekeepers.

-An unarmed PBR Mk.
-II replica called "Boat Machine" or "Du Ma" was used in the "Seamen" special of the television show The Grand Tour by Jeremy Clarkson, who claimed that as there were no surviving PBRs the replica had to be built completely from scratch in New Zealand.
-The total cost of building Clarkson's PBR was £100,000.

-Gunboat is a PBR simulation video game developed and released by Accolade in 1990 for MS-DOS.
+Gunboat (1990) is a PBR simulation video game developed and released by Accolade for MS-DOS.